 During the rush before the holidays this year, my son’s teacher was sharing how she was so busy and stressed out that at one point, she just stopped.
 She had a thousand things spinning in her head – but she hit the wall, and just sat down, zombie-like at her computer screen for 30 minutes or so.
 Her brain and body had said enough, and just needed time to catch up.

-It made me think about the fact that much of our stress comes from this crazy notion that we can do it all, and that there is no end to our capacity.
-But there is a load of evidence to show that most stress is a result of constantly striving to fit more into our finite available time.
+In fact, evidence shows that most stress is a result of constantly striving to fit more into our finite available time.
 And, there is frightening evidence that constant stress drives nearly 70% of us to the doctor with stress-related health concerns.
-So, I thought I’d offer a new way to think about your resolutions this year.
-Why not try a “New Year’s Don’t Do List for 2011”?

-- List Your Stressors – Sit down with a pen and pad of paper, and take a moment to write out a list of your stressors: busy schedule, too many tasks, others’ expectations, kids activities, no exercise, lack of time for yourself, too much work.
-Don’t judge yourself as you’re writing it; just get it out of your head.
-The focus is to “dump your bucket” so you can get a more objective look at what’s true for you right now.
-In my case, when I work late and skip yoga my stress level and physical health are impacted and I am dissatisfied as a result.
+First, sit down with a pen and pad of paper, and write out a list of your stressors.
+Your list may include juggling schedules, home, and work tasks, meeting others’ expectations, juggling kids activities, fitness, no time for yourself, and an overall feeling of too much work.
+Don’t judge as you brainstorm your ideas; just get them out of your head.
+The focus is to “dump your bucket” or empty your head down on paper.
+Once you’ve captured ideas on paper, read it for a more objective look at what’s true for you right now.
+In my case, when I work late and skip yoga and my workout, my stress level, and physical health are impacted.
+Even though those two activities add to my list, ultimately the lower stress.
+When I let them go to make time for other things, I am dissatisfied as a result.

-Often doing less leads to higher satisfaction in life.
-When you figure out activities that are less important and drop them, you’ll find time to do things you really want – even if it’s doing nothing at all.
+In conclusion, often doing less gives you the time and space to feel more satisfied in life.
+When you figure out activities that are less important, drop them and do less.
+Enjoy the downtime.
+Within downtime, you’ll discover time to do things you really want – even if it’s doing nothing at all.
 Get sane this year by doing less.